dvoropaev/alterator-for-doc/subprojects/alterator-backend-systeminfo/README.md

 # Integration
 - Methods for retrieving machine and system data are available to clients through the `org.altlinux.alterator.systeminfo1` interface.
 - `alterator-module-executor` from `alterator-manager` registers the backend using `/usr/share/alterator/backends/systeminfo.backend`.
-- License, release notes, and final notes lookup is performed by `systeminfo.d/notes` with edition awareness: when `alterator-backend-edition-utils` is installed, `/usr/lib/alterator/backends/edition` is consulted and files in `/usr/share/alt-notes` are checked first; otherwise the search scans `/usr/share/alt-notes/license.<lang>.html`, `/usr/share/alt-license/license.<lang>.html`, `/var/lib/install3/licenses/license.<lang>.html` and falls back to `license.all.html` in these locations.
+- License, release notes, and final notes lookup is performed by `systeminfo.d/notes` with edition awareness: when `alterator-backend-edition-utils` is installed, `/usr/lib/alterator/backends/edition` is consulted and files in `/usr/share/alt-notes` are checked first.
+On systems without edition data and without `alterator-backend-edition-utils`, license files are searched sequentially in `/usr/share/alt-notes/license.<lang>.html`, `/usr/share/alt-license/license.<lang>.html`, `/var/lib/install3/licenses/license.<lang>.html`; `license.all.html` from these directories is used as a fallback when no localized version exists.
 - `systeminfo.object` declares the object category `X-Alterator-System`, enabling the module in `alterator-explorer`.

 # `systeminfo` commands